 Online DC COBOL programs MUST be defined to the System Generation.

-Normally, if you try to run a DC COBOL program which has not been defined to SYSGEN, you will get a specific and accurate error message such as DC171030 or a 3020 error-status.
+Normally, an attempt to run a DC COBOL program which has not been defined to SYSGEN will result in a specific and accurate error message such as DC171030 or a 3020 error-status.

 However, there are some scenarios where a NULL PDE can be built for a DC COBOL program which is not previously defined to the SYSGEN.
 This NULL PDE will be built with TYPE UNDEFINED and LANGUAGE ASSEMBLER.
 Such a definition can cause the unpredictable results when the program is executed.